-Dysarthria is a speech disorder caused by muscle weakness.
-It can make it hard for you to talk.
+Dysarthria is a speech disorder caused by muscle problems.
+It can make it hard to talk.
 People may have trouble understanding what you say.
 Speech-language pathologists, or SLPs, can help.

 On this page